Capparis mitchellii: Fruit

 The Useful Native Plants of Australia (1889) records that the plant was also commonly referred to as "small native pomegranate", "native orange", and "mondo", and that "The fruit is from one to two inches in diameter, and the pulp, which has an agreeable perfume, is eaten by the natives.
 It was found in all the colonies, except Tasmania and Western Australia".

-Wild oranges are a tasty bush tucker food.
+Wild oranges are a bush tucker food.
 Aboriginal Australians made frequent use of it long before European arrival.
-It is round and green when unripe, turning a shade of purple or orange and becoming soft and developing a sweet smell as it ripens in mid to late summer, reaching a size of 4–7 cm in diameter.
+It is round and green when unripe, turning a shade of purple or orange and becoming soft and developing a sweet smell as it ripens in mid to late summer, reaching a size of 4-7 cm in diameter.

-The raw fruit is a good source of Vitamin C and has a pleasant though tangy taste.
+The raw fruit is a good source of Vitamin C and has a tangy taste.
 The seeds and skin are inedible, but the fruit can be eaten raw, used to make desserts or cordial (squash), or added to main course dishes.